DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 ## Special mechanics

 You can push yourself into the air once for each time you leave the ground.
 That means double jump when you leave the gound with a hop or one jump if you are already in a free fall.

-There is a hook you might need to use in order to complete the level.
-When you throw it, the hook goes horizontally perpendicular to the player, and if it touches a wall it drags the player towards said wall.

 ## Credits